Revival (Eminem album): Promotional singles

 "Untouchable" was released as a promotional single on December 8, 2017.
 The song features a sample from the song "Earache My Eye" by comedy duo Cheech & Chong.
 A remix of "Chloraseptic" featuring 2 Chainz and Phresher was released as a promotional single on January 8, 2018.

 Content

-According to Eminem, the album's title is "kind of a double entendre.
+According to Eminem, the title is "kind of a double entendre.
 It's a revival for myself and (that's) the theme of the album.
 But there's also hopefully the revival of America."
 Revival has many lines critiquing Donald Trump's presidential campaign and election.
 On "Like Home", he raps his regret over having collaborated with Trump on a mock national convention in which Trump endorses his Slim Shady persona.
 (Note: "... wish I would have spit on it before I went to shake his hand at the event.")
 Such criticisms are contrasted by lyrics such as those on "Like Home" celebrating the sanctity of U.S. civil liberties and calling for a "brand new America" without Trump.
 On "Heat", Eminem jokes that he agrees with the then-president about one thing—grabbing women by the "pussy".